shayanfarshid/bank-churn/README.md

 ## Exploratory Data Analysis
 1. **Correlation Matrix**:
-   - Identifies no multicollinearity issue among features.
+   - Identifies no multicollinearity issue among the features.

 2. **Age Distribution Analysis**:
    - The graph suggests mid-aged individuals are more likely to churn.